 Body positioning - The right shape, at the right time, in the right place.
-A bad stance on the bike makes everything hard work.
+A bad stance on the bike makes everything much harder.

-Clutch control - In Trials and technical off road riding first gear is too fast in many occasions, so we teach the right way to control the bike at super low speeds.
+Clutch control - In Trials and technical off-road riding first gear is too fast in most situations, so we teach the right way to control the bike at super low speeds.

 Throttle timing - The power needs to come on and off at the right time otherwise things can quickly get out of control on the bike.

 Breaking and leaning - To be delicate on the front and rear brakes, to not lock up and to instantly respond if one does.

 Tyre grip - Learning to read what grip your tyres are getting and how to maximise it.

 Non road use skills to learn here - Wheelies, rock steps and stoppies.
 All super important in trials, but frowned upon on the road.
 It's great to be able to learn to do them properly and safely.
 More importantly, AT YOUR OWN PACE.

 Moving around on your bike with confidence is a huge benefit when it comes to riding on the road.
 Add to that the heightened controllability of the clutch, throttle and brakes you gain from riding trials and your skills will improve.
 Awareness of the terrain and what is coming next also makes for better road riders.

 4) New riders who have never been on a motorcycle before